pluribus-one/gdpr-registry-app/README.md

     sudo apt install apache2 libapache2-mod-wsgi-py3

-### Let's Encrypt SSL Certificate
+#### SSL Certificate
 In order to protect your data in transit you need to setup a HTTPS certificate.
+You may choose to either
+* (a) generate a self-signed certificate OR
+* (b) install a certificate signed by a trusted certificate authority (**suggested option**).

+##### (a) Self-signed
+You may use a self-signed certificate if your app is running on a private network.
+In this case, however, your browser will probably raise an alert (and you may need to add an exception), because the certificate has not been signed by a trusted certificate authority.

+To create a self-signed certificate and update the apache configuration, open a shell and run the following code

+    sudo openssl req -x509 -nodes -days 3650 -newkey rsa:2048 -keyout /etc/ssl/private/apache-selfsigned.key -out /etc/ssl/certs/apache-selfsigned.crt
+    sudo cp sample.apache.https.conf /etc/apache/sites-enabled/https.conf
+    sudo service apache2 restart

+##### (b) Let's Encrypt
 Let's Encrypt is a public Certificate Authority that provides free HTTPS certificates for any publicly available domain name.

-#### Prerequisites
+###### Prerequisites
 * Install the Apache web server as described in previous section
 * Your machine needs a public IP address reachable at TCP port 80 (HTTP)
 * Create a DNS entry for your domain **gdpr-registry.yourdomain.com** that resolves to the above-mentioned public IP address